tjolson/tjolson.github.io/index.markdown

 layout: home
 ---
-I am a graduate student in mathematics at the [University of Oslo](https://www.uio.no/english/).
+I am a master's student in mathematics at the [University of Oslo](https://www.uio.no/english/).